JiteshKkumar/python-traning/Day-4/Notes.md

 Module:
                   module is collection of function.

 Package:
                    collection of modules.

+Virtual env:
+                create logical seperation on virtual env.